codebymini/LoopWorkspace/Scripts/LocalizationInstructions.md

 The `InfoPlist.strings` may already be included in some cases.
 Don't worry about those.
 But do not add new ones.

-* If there is a change to the *.xcodeproj/project.pbxproj - it may be duplicate strings
+* If there is a change to the *.xcodeproj/project.pbxproj - it is probably duplicates of strings in files already included in the pbxproj file
     * make sure that any new strings in the new files are handled in the existing Localizable.strings files for each language that has a new lproj folder added at the top level
     * git restore the pbxproj file
-    * rm the new files that contain those strings
+    * rm the new folders that contain those strings
     * verify that LoopWorkspace still builds correctly
 * Note - when there already duplicates of the same string in more than one lproj folder
     * save doing clean up for later